 Do I Need to Submit X-rays?

 Did you know that you can upload digital x-rays using our NuAlignTM Portal.

 We are happy to accept either full-series (FMS) or panoramic x-rays.

 Why Photos Are Required:

 - Firstly, photos enable the correct initial articulation to be ascertained.
 This is a really important because if incorrect, each movement of teeth could cause a worse result for the patient.

 - Secondly photos help us to orientate the occlusal plane which is a line along the lower molars and premolars occlusal surfaces.
 To do this we need a photo of the patient smiling, otherwise our 3D model could orientate the occlusal plane too flat or tipped, making the maxillary incisors appear as though they are extruded or intruded.
 The Planner needs to accurately orientate the occlusal plane prior to staging the clear aligner treatment.

 - Finally, helps us to make sure there is no mix-up between patients.

-We need you to provide the following poses:
+We ask you to provide the following poses:

 a) Non-Smiling full face frontal